Where can I watch Discovery Channel programming in Canada in 2025?

 But Rogers’ merger with Shaw Communications, completed in early 2023, did not affect the ownership of Corus, which remains a separate company controlled by the Shaw family.
 (The Shaw family did, however, gain a significant number of non-voting shares in Rogers as part of the merger.)

-Maybe, but not necessarily.
-TV providers have the right to organize their channels in whatever way they see fit, subject to CRTC-mandated change notice requirements and any clauses in their agreements with channel operators.
+Yes.
+We originally thought that Rogers Cable might just put the new HGTV channel in the same channel positions as the Corus-owned version (e.g. channel 46 on Rogers' Toronto cable systems).
+And in general, TV providers have the right to organize their channels in whatever way they see fit, subject to CRTC-mandated change notice requirements and any clauses in their agreements with channel operators.

 We don't know the specifics of Corus' agreements with the various TV providers across Canada, though we doubt that most of those agreements would all simultaneously expire at the end of the year.
 In other words, most providers that carry the current HGTV should carry the rebranded Home Network for some time to come, even if it ends up being on a different channel number.